Place search with Geocoding API

 Learn more

-Check out the tutorials How to search places using the geocoder component and How to search places by coordinates (reverse geocoding).
+Check out the tutorials on How to search places using the geocoder component and How to search places by coordinates (reverse geocoding).

 If you want to learn how to display the search results in a list, check out the Reverse Geocoding tutorial (point 6 onwards).